scotmeiste/sample-manager/README.md

 2. Open a console window and navigate to the SampleManagerUi folder

+3. run `npm install`

-3. run `ng serve`
+4. run `ng serve`

-4. navigate to localhost:4200 to see application
+5. navigate to localhost:4200 to see application